razzat008/652ahs/README.md

 git clone --recurse-submodules https://github.com/razzat008/652ahs
 ```

-- Make the install script executable and run it
+- Make the install script executable
 ```bash
 chmod +x install.sh
 ```

+- Dependencies needed for the project can be automatically installed using the install script
 ```bash
 sudo ./install.sh
 ```